siznax/blacklivesmatter/power-1998-greene.md

 **28. ENTER ACTION WITH BOLDNESS**

 If you are unsure of a course of action, do not attempt it.
-Your doubts and hesitations will infect your execu¬ tion.
+Your doubts and hesitations will infect your execution.
 Timidity is
 dangerous: Better to enter with boldness.
-Any mistakes you commit through audacity are eas¬ ily corrected with more audacity.
+Any mistakes you commit through audacity are easily corrected with more audacity.
 Everyone admires the bold; no one honors the timid.

 **29. PLAN ALL THE WAY TO THE END**